 4. Will the patient be incapacitated for a single continuous period of time due to his/her medical condition, including any time for treatment and recovery?
-No Yes.
-If so, estimate the beginning and ending dates for the period of incapacity: During this time, will the patient need care? \Box No \Box Yes.
+During this time, will the patient need care? $\Box$ No $\Box$ Yes.
 Explain the care needed by the patient and why such care is medically necessary?
 5. Will the patient need to attend follow-up treatment appointments or work part-time or on

-5. Will the patient need to attend follow-up treatment appointments or work part-time or on a reduced schedule because of the employee's medical condition? \Box No \Box Yes.
+5. Will the patient need to attend follow-up treatment appointments or work part-time or on a reduced schedule because of the employee's medical condition? $\Box$ No $\Box$ Yes.